Gennady Kulik: Biography

 Gennady Kulik was born on 20 January 1935 in modern Pskov Oblast, Russia to a peasant family.
 In 1957 he graduated from the Faculty of Economics of the A. A. Zhdanov Leningrad State University.
 To 1965 he worked at the Novosibirsk Scientific Research Institute of Agricultural Economics.

-For the next 25 years Kulik worked in the government of Soviet Russia: 1971-1986 — head of the Economic Planning Department of the Ministry of Agriculture; 1986-1988 — head of the Main Directorate for Planning and Socio-Economic Development of the Agroindustrial Complex of the RSFSR; April 1988 - August 1989 — first deputy chairman of the State Agro-Industrial Committee, then head of the same committee, ranked as Minister of the RSFSR.
+Kulik died on 16 June 2023, at the age of 88.

 Minister

 From July 1990 to July 1991 he was the First Deputy Chairman of the Council of Ministers of Russia and Minister of Agriculture and Food in the Ivan Silayev's First Cabinet.
 In April 1991 he signed an agreement with Nessim Gaon's Noga SA on the supply of food in exchange for oil.
 Litigation under this agreement had not been resolved to 2008.
 In July 1991 Kulik's rank in the Ivan Silayev's Second Cabinet was lowered to "ordinary" deputy premier, retaining the position of the Minister of Agriculture.
 In late 1991 Kulik was a member of Silayev-led Committee for Operative Management of National Economy, which acted as a provisional government of crumbling USSR.